-Description: Red maple is named for its red flowers, red fruit, red twigs, and of course, the brilliant red fall foliage!
+The red maple is named for its red flowers, red fruit, red twigs, and—of course—its brilliant red fall foliage.
 Autumn sightseers of the eastern deciduous forest praise the red maple for its striking scarlet leaves.
 Few people know that red maple foliage can turn yellow or orange in the fall too.
 Red maples are fast-growing trees that usually reach 60 to 90 feet (18 to 27 meters) in height.
 The largest ones can grow more than 120 feet (36.5 meters) tall.

-U.S. Range: Red maples are native to the eastern deciduous forest.
+Red maples are native to the eastern deciduous forest.
 They’re found from Maine west to Minnesota, south to Texas, and east to Florida.
 In the southernmost parts of their range, red maples are a wetland species, which has earned them the nickname “swamp maple.”
-Lucky bird watchers might see wood ducks nesting inside cavities of swamp maples!
+Lucky bird-watchers might see wood ducks nesting inside cavities of swamp maples.

-Life History and Reproduction: Small red flowers appear on red maples early in spring from March to April, and the fruit develops from April to June.
+Small red flowers appear on red maples early in spring from March to April, and the fruit develops from April to June.
 Red maple fruits, called samaras, look much different from the typical fruits that people eat.
-Samaras have an enclosed seed at one end, and a thin, dry, wing-like projection at the other.
-Many people refer to them as helicopters or whirlybirds, because the wing makes them spin when they fall from the tree!
-Seeds are gobbled up by small mammals like squirrels and chipmunks.
+Samaras have an enclosed seed at one end and a thin, dry, winglike projection at the other.
+Many people refer to them as helicopters or whirlybirds because the “wing” makes them spin when they fall from the tree.
+Seeds are often gobbled up by small mammals like squirrels and chipmunks.

-Conservation Status: Red maple wood is soft and often deformed, which means that only the best specimens can be used for making sturdy products like furniture and flooring.
+Red maple wood is soft and often deformed, which means that only the best specimens can be used for making sturdy products like furniture and flooring.
 However, red maple is well-suited for making clothespins, musical instruments, and boxes.
-Many homeowners choose to plant red maple as an ornamental tree, because it’s beautiful and easy to grow.
+Many homeowners choose to plant a red maple as an ornamental tree because it’s easy to grow.
 As fast-growing generalists, red maples have taken up a spot as one of the most abundant trees in the forest, even though they are highly susceptible to diseases and pests.
 After fires or hurricanes, when many trees are decimated, red maples spring up quickly and can become the dominant species in the forest.
-The extensive growth of this species is kept in check by moose, deer, and rabbit, for which red maple is a favorite treat.
+The extensive growth of this species is kept in check by moose, deer, and rabbits, which enjoys red maples as a favorite treat.